prisma/prisma/README.md

 #### 4. Build an app

 Similar to traditional ORMs, the Photon JS client can be used any of your Node.js or TypeScript applications.
 For example to implement REST, GraphQL or gRPC APIs.

+## Supported databases

+Photon JS can be used with the following databases:

+- MySQL
+- PostgreSQL
+- MongoDB (_coming very soon_)

+More databases that will be supported in the future are:

+- MS SQL
+- Oracle
+- Neo4J
+- FaunaDB
+- ...